Adult Study Groups

 10:00 AM in Room J/K

 F&F’s shares and discusses Christian themes through books, The Wired Word devotionals, and Bible studies.
 Doug Brown (dthbrown@gmail.com), Kathy DeaKyne, and Todd Snow facilitate.
-Reading The Book of Joy in Jan-Feb 2025, followed by the Lenten study Entering the Passion of Jesus (see above for description) for March 9-April 13.
+Reading the Lenten study Entering the Passion of Jesus (see above for description) for March 9-April 13, followed by Everywhere is Jerusalem (books $14).

 The Living Room